Tech Talk - Videos

 I have used Handbrake (free) and the VLC player (free) to do simple re-coding from MPG to MP4.
 Both work fine, and they are both free.
 Handbrake allows cropping, but not trimming or splitting, and will only save as MP4 or MKV.
 The MP4s produced by Handbrake are larger files than MP4s created by VLC; both are larger than MP4s rendered by Sony Movie Studio.

 I have noticed that for video that I recorded with my own VHS video camera many years ago, the video and audio are in sync for the original captured MPG files, but are out of sync on MP4s produced by Sony Movie Studio.
 However, the audio and video are in sync for MP4s produced by Handbrake and VLC.
 This means that the MPG files need to be properly cropped and processed prior to re-coding to MP4.
 Of course, this is not an issue for much larger MPG files.

-I use the VLC Media Player from VideoLan as my "double-click to open" player for MPG and MP4 video files, as well as WAV and MP3 audio files.
+I use the VLC Media Player from VideoLan as my "double-click to open" player for MPG and MP4 video files.

 VideoLan (VLC) Player -- A free, open-source video player, for Windows and Mac.
 Plays MPG, MP4, AVI, and MKV very nicely (and TS if the need arises).
 The VLC Player also works very well to play standard video DVDs in any computer.